section-engineering-education/engineering-education/articles/secured-deeplearning-in-remote-devices/index.md

 published: true
 url: /engineering-education/secured-deeplearning-in-remote-devices/
 title: Secured Deep Learning in Remote Devices
-description: Introduction to Secured Deep Learning and tutorial on how to build your privacy preserving deep learning model to be deployed in Remote devices
+description: Introduction to Secured Deep Learning and tutorial on how to build your privacy preserving deep learning model to be deployed in remote devices.
 author: srishilesh-p-s
-date: 2020-11-20T00:00:00-00:00
+date: 2020-11-23T00:00:00-12:00
 topics: []
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/secured-deeplearning-in-remote-devices/hero.jpg
     alt: Secured Deep Learning in Remote Devices
 ---
 In my [previous article](/engineering-education/understanding-differential-privacy), we understood the basics of differential privacy.
 In this article, we will cover how differential privacy can be applied as Federated Learning that can be deployed in remote devices.
 <!--more-->
-We will be building a simple deep learning model to demonstrate the working of federated learning.
-As a prerequisite, you must have an intermediate level of understanding in Python and Deep Learning with the [PyTorch](https://pytorch.org) library.
+We'll be building a simple deep learning model to demonstrate the working of federated learning.
+As a prerequisite, you must have an intermediate level of understanding of Python and Deep Learning with the [PyTorch](https://pytorch.org) library.

 ### Table of contents
 - [Introduction](#introduction)